-The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Opti-Free Replenish Lawsuits.
+The Product Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Opti-Free Replenish Lawsuits.
 We are handling individual litigation nationwide and currently accepting new stenotrophomonas maltophilia cases in all 50 states.

 Free Confidential Case Evaluation: Again, if you or a loved one was injured after using the Opti-Free Replenish contact lens solution, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.